-Actuarial Va luation as of Total Contributions July 1, 2020 July 1, 2019 Statutory Contributions - Chapter 490 (% of Payroll) 41.70% 42.32% Required Contributions - Chapter 356 (% of Payroll) 42.17% 42.97% Sufficiency / (Deficiency) (0.47)% (0.65)%
+Actuarial Va luation as of Total Contributions July 1, 2021 July 1, 2020 Statutory Contributions - Chapter 490 (% of Payroll) 41.35% 41.70% Required Contributions - Chapter 356 (% of Payroll) 36.51% 42.17% Sufficiency / (Deficiency) 4.84% (0.47)%

-\ Statutory contributions reflect the fact that member contributions for Judges at the maximum benefit level are directed to the Unclassified Employees Retirement Plan.
-If these contributions were not directed to the Unclassified Employees Retirement Plan, the statutory contribution rate would be 41.87% instead of 41.70% as of July 1, 2020 and 42.52% instead of 42.32% as of July 1, 2019.
+Statutory contributions reflect the fact that member contributions for Judges at the maximum benefit level are directed to the Unclassified Employees Retirement Plan.
+If these contributions were not directed to the Unclassified Employees Retirement Plan, the statutory contribution rate would be 41.52% instead of 41.35% as of July 1, 2021 and 41.87% instead of 41.70% as of July 1, 2020.

 Statutory contributions are defined in statutes as a fixed percentage of payroll, plus any supplemental contributions, and represent the amount that is actually contributed to the fund.
 Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan by June 30, 2048 (normal cost, expenses, and a payment to amortize the unfunded liability).
+When member contributions of 7.81% of pay are reflected, the remaining employer statutory contribution is 33.54% of pay, while the remaining employer required contribution is 28.70% of pay.